mozilla-services/powerhose/README.rst

 - The master that receives a ping from a unknown worker, registers it

 ::

    W                      M
-   --- PING        -->   possibly : Register the Worker
+   --- PING + endpoint   -->   possibly : Register the Worker
    <-- PONG              ---